“Self is the only prison that can ever bind the soul.” – Henry Van Dyke

 - It shouldn’t be this hard.
 It’s so easy for other people.

 - I’m just stupid/worthless/lazy.

 - It’s really not a big deal (minimizing).

 (3) Choose a potential validating response that you would like to replace your negative self-talk with:

 - This habit/situation is really hard for me to change/quit.
 Just because it’s hard now, that doesn’t mean it always will be.

 - I can get past this, but it is going to take time and effort on my part.
 I am willing to invest in myself.

 - This habit/situation is very important for me to change.
-I am willing to honest and compassionate toward myself.
+I am willing to be honest and compassionate toward myself.